José Bretón case: Trial

-Bretón's trial began on June 17, 2013 in the Audiencia Provincial of Cordova with the election of a public jury, consisting of seven women and four men.
+Bretón's trial began on June 17, 2013, in the Audiencia Provincial of Córdoba with the election of a public jury, consisting of seven women and four men.
 Bretón denied killing the children or supplying them with pills.
 Ruth Ortiz said in her statement that she decided to divorce Bretón because her life was unhappy.
-When Bretón informed her that the children had disappeared, she knew that she wouldn’t see them again.
+When Bretón informed her that the children had disappeared, she knew that she wouldn't see them again.

 The petrol station workers from Huelva testified in court whereas Bretón's parents and siblings refused to testify.
 Bretón's brother-in-law claimed that while he did not think Bretón would have killed the children, Bretón was responsible of their vanishing.
 Some residents around Las Quemadillas stated that they had noticed an unpleasant burnt smell, but did not see any column of smoke.
-Ruth Ortiz’s cousin, who had visited Bretón while he was in remand stated that Bretón had told him not once but three times that he had killed the children.
+Ruth Ortiz's cousin, who had visited Bretón while he was in remand stated that Bretón had told him not once but three times that he had killed the children.
 Psychiatrists and psychologists who examined Bretón diagnosed that he did not suffer any mental disorder.
 Experts and medical examiner analysed the bone remains and indicated they were of human origin.

 On July 8, after the final reports were given by the Public Prosecution Service, the private prosecution and the defence, Bretón pleaded not guilty.
 On her behalf, the public prosecutor claimed that there were obvious evidences that proved that Bretón had murdered his children in the cruelest possible way and then burnt the corpses.

 On July 12, the jury decided unanimously that Bretón was guilty and condemned him to 40 years of imprisonment (20 per murder).

 Appeals by the defence

-Bretón’s defence appealed the sentence from the Audiencia Provincial of Córdoba to the High Court of Justice of Andalucía, emphasising the chain of custody of the evidences.
+Bretón's defence appealed the sentence from the Audiencia Provincial of Córdoba to the High Court of Justice of Andalucía, emphasising the chain of custody of the evidences.
 The High Court of Justice of Andalucía rejected the appeal in November 2013 and confirmed the 40 years of prison sentence imposed by the Audiencia Provincial of Córdoba.

 The defence decided to bring an appeal to the Supreme Court of Spain, which rejected it unanimously in July 2014.

-The Audiencia Provincial of Cordova reduced the original sentence from 40 to 25 years of imprisonment by motion of the defence.
+The Audiencia Provincial of Córdoba reduced the original sentence from 40 to 25 years of imprisonment by motion of the defence.
 Bretón was convicted for three different crimes (two murders and a simulation of kidnapping).
 Article 76 of the Spanish Criminal Code was applied.